 We are in the World's First Inflationary Depression

-The concept of an inflationary depression is not my own, and it is nothing new.
+The concept of an inflationary depression (formally known as stagflation) is not my own, and it is nothing new.
 In fact, in 1981, Jerome Smith predicted such an economy in his book The Coming Currency Collapse.
 More recently, in 1999, Ravi Batra also published a book, The Crash of the Millennium, whereby he predicted inflationary depression.

 You may be thinking that inflationary depression sounds similar to the hyperinflation faced by Germany in the 1920s, and you would be right.
 While different animals, the inflationary depression in the United States today and the hyperinflation of Germany in the 1920s are born of the same parents – a government falsely bolstering a depressed economy by flooding the streets with money.